boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 }
 {{</highlight>}}

+To set the mapping you need to PUT the above to http://localhost:9200/film/ which would create the new type of actor with the mappings as specified.
+The result of this would look similar to the below,

+{{<highlight json>}}
+{
+    "acknowledged": true,
+    "shards_acknowledged": true,
+    "index": "metadata"
+}
+{{</highlight>}}

 ## Facets

 One of the things you likely want from your search are facets.
 These are the aggregation roll-ups you commonly see on the left side of your search results allowing you in the example of Ebay to filter down to new or used products.